rogerxaic/EventStreams/eventstreams133.md

 ```
 {: codeblock}

 ## Step 6.
-Initialize the {{site.data.keyword.messagehub}} plugin
+Initialize the {{site.data.keyword.messagehub}} plug-in
 {: #step6_es_init}

-Before you can run any of the {{site.data.keyword.messagehub}} CLI commands, you must first initialize the plugin.
+Before you can run any of the {{site.data.keyword.messagehub}} CLI commands, you must first initialize the plug-in.
 Run the following command then select your {{site.data.keyword.messagehub}} instance:

 ```
 ibmcloud es init